IrinaIDo/JavaFromIdeaProjectsFolder/README.md

 # JavaFromIdeaProjectsFolder
-This repo contains the exercises from the course https://www.udemy.com/course/java-the-complete-java-developer-course.
+This repo contains several projects, like:
+* HelloWorld: the exercises from the course https://www.udemy.com/course/java-the-complete-java-developer-course.
 Some of them may differ a bit than the originals.